Online Course

 • coaching of local and regional leaders to become mentors and teachers in the course

-• development of additional modules (two are currently under development: capacity building in administrative data sets, and best practice to measure violence experienced by children and young people)
+• development of additional modules (currently under development: measuring violence against women with disabilities; measuring technology facilitated abuse; capacity building in administrative data sets; and best practice to measure violence experienced by children and young people)

 Enquiries and Application